For Tesla, Facebook and others, AI’s flaws are getting harder to ignore

 Designed to loosely emulate the human brain, deep-learning AI systems can spot tumors, drive cars and write text, showing spectacular results in a lab setting.
 But therein lies the catch.
 When it comes to using the technology in the unpredictable real world, AI sometimes falls short.
 That’s worrying when it is touted for use in high-stakes applications like healthcare.

-The stakes are also dangerously high for social media, where content can influence elections and fuel mental-health disorders.
+The stakes are also dangerously high for social media, where content can influence elections and fuel mental-health disorders, as revealed in a in a recent expose of internal documents from a whistleblower.
 But Facebook’s faith in AI is clear on its own site, where it often highlights machine-learning algorithms before mentioning its army of content moderators.
 Zuckerberg also told Congress in 2018 that AI tools would be “the scalable way" to identify harmful content.
 Those tools do a good job at spotting nudity and terrorist-related content, but they still struggle to stop misinformation from propagating.(2)

 The problem is that human language is constantly changing.
 Anti-vaccine campaigners use tricks like typing “va((ine" to avoid detection, while private gun-sellers post pictures of empty cases on Facebook Marketplace with a description to “PM me."
 These fool the systems designed to stop rule-breaking content, and to make matters worse, the AI often recommends that content too.